Andrauss/WindowControllerFx/README.md

 Feel free to contribute.

-See example to full usage.
+See example in sources to full usage.

 ## License